tibagni/LogViewer/overview.md

 ## Basic functions
 ![Log Viewer](images/MainWindow.png)
 ### 1 - Menu
-Open options menu:
-* Settings (Custom user preferences)
+* **File**
-* Open new window (Useful when you need to compare different set of logs)
+  - Here you can access and change user preferences or open a new Log Viewer window (Very useful when you need to compare 2 or more set of logs)
+* **Logs**
+  - Here is one of the places you can open the logs (You can also simply drag and drop the log files inside the Log Viewer Window)
+* **Filter**
+  - This is where you can open or save your filters (This is very useful since you won't have to define all filters over and over again every time you use Log Viewer)
+* **Help**
+  - Here you can find a link to this page and an 'About' dialog

-### 2 - Open Logs
+### 2 - Logs location
-Open one or more log files to be displayed on the 'Log View' panel.
-You can also just drag the log files from the file system and drop them on the 'Log View' panel.
+When you open a set of logs to be analyzed using Log Viewer, often times it is very useful to compare different logs (using multiple Log Viewer windows), for example to compare 'failure' and 'success' logs.
+This allows you to differentiate each of these Windows by showing the location of the logs that are being analyzed on each window.

+### 3 - Filters list
+This is where all the created filters will be displayed.
+(Use '+' button to create a new one, and 'apply' to apply all the selected filters to the set of logs.
+Also, you can drag and drop flters to re-order them, and delete by using the delete key on the selected filters)

-### 3 - All Logs
+### 4 - All Logs
 This is where your logs will be displayed, merged and in a chronological order

-### 4 - Filtered Logs
+### 5 - Filtered Logs
 When one or more log filters are applied, this is where the filtered logs will be presented

-### 5 - New Filter
-Create a new filter.
-It can be as simple as a single word or as comples as you want using regex.

-### 6 - Apply filters
-Apply all selected filters (on the filters list) to the opened set of logs

-### 7 - Filters list
-This is where all the created filters will be displayed

-### 8 - Save filters
-You can save your filters o disk so it is easily accessible in the future.
-Without having to create them all over again every time.
-(Default folders for filters is used as the starting point location of the file chooser)

-### 9 - Open filters
-Open a previously saved list of filters.
-(Default folders for filters is used as the starting point location of the file chooser)